Apply for an appointment

 An application for a subsequent appointment will not be considered if it is submitted more than 12 weeks (3 months) before the expiration of your current appointment.
 See Apply for a subsequent appointment for more information.

-To avoid delays in processing, follow all instructions below carefully when preparing your application and ensure that your package is addressed correctly (see Contact information).
+To avoid delays in processing, follow all instructions below carefully when preparing your application and ensure that your completed, signed and dated application package is submitted correctly.

 Applications with incomplete, illegible or missing information will be declined.
 See Review and approval process for more information and common issues with applications.